stipot/comparating/README.md

 1. clone https://github.com/stipot/comparating.git
 2. npm install
 3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Project data structure

+/assets/config/data
+  ./compare/
+    ./analyse.json - data prepared by the programme to show final data on Analyse page.
+    ./exclude.json - list of countries excluded from the analyses due to international agreements https://nic.gov.ru/ru/docs/foreign/confirmation
+    ./dbindex.json - list of ratings data files from ../ratings/ folder.
+    ./disamb.json - data for organization's name disambiguation.
+If the programme on the page Sources found organization's name which doesn't mentioned in the file so the programme propose to get disambiguation data using Google search API.
+Append the disamb.json data after you get it on the Unification page.

 ## Build